Emergency Birthing for non-birthing and Level 1 Services Program

 Participants attending the program are encouraged to represent the multi-disciplinary team.
 Suggested participants include: midwives, registered/enrolled nurses, general practitioners (GPs), medical and midwifery students, paramedics and other clinicians as appropriate at your hospital.

 CPD Points and Procedural Grants are available for attending this program.
-Download the 2018 MANE CPD Allocations document below.
+Download the 2020 CPD Allocations document below.

 Aims of the Emergency Birthing Program

-The aim of the program is to focus on the clinical skills and knowledge to:
+The aim of the program is to provide clinical skills and knowledge to:

-- Early identification of women that may need referral for antenatal assessment or transfer care to a higher level service,
+Identify women that may need referral for antenatal assessment or transfer of care to a higher level service.

-There are still dates available in the 2018 calendar if you would like to schedule a MANE program for your maternity service.
-Please contact the MSEP team for more information.
+If you would like to schedule an Emergency Birthing program for your health service in 2021, please contact the MSEP team for more information.